microsoft/CameraTraps/api/batch_processing/README.md

 - `request_status`: one of `running`, `failed`, `problem`, and `completed`.

-    - The status `failed` indicates that the images have not been submitted to the cluster for processing, and so you can go ahead and call the endpoint again, correcting your inputs according to the message shown.
+    - The status `failed` indicates that the images have not been submitted to the cluster for processing, and so you can go ahead and call the endpoint again, correcting your inputs according to the error message returned with the status.
-    - The status `problem` indicates that the images have already been submitted for processing but the API encountered an error while monitoring progress; in this case, *please do not retry*; contact us to retrieve your results so that no unnecessary processing would occupy the cluster (`message` field will mention &ldquo;please contact us&rdquo;).
+    - The status `problem` indicates that the images have already been submitted for processing but the API encountered an error while monitoring progress; in this case, *please do not retry*; contact us to retrieve your results so that no unnecessary processing would occupy the cluster (`message` field will mention "please contact us").

 - `message`: a longer string describing the `request_status` and any errors; when the request is completed, the URLs to the output files will also be here (see [Outputs](#23-outputs) section below).